 How to address couples

 How do you address wedding invitations to a married couple?
 If you want to go traditional or formal you would say something like ‘Mr. and Mrs. Daniel Bekken’, but if you want to know how to address wedding invitations to a married couple in a more casual manner, you could forego the titles and just list the names: ‘Daniel and Jacqueline Bekken’.
 When wondering how to address wedding invitations to a married couple listing both names, the most common option is usually: ‘Mr. Daniel and Mrs. Jacqueline Bekken’.

-How to address wedding invitations to married couple with different last names
+How to address wedding invitations to a married couple with different last names

 If you are wondering how to properly address wedding invitations if the women kept her maiden name, or any married couples where the last name is different, the main thing is that names are listed alphabetically, regardless of gender.

 Mr. Brian Barbee